Skip to contents

 File Upload (Default)

-• Upload an Excel file using the file browser (supports .xlsx, .xls)
+• Upload an Excel file using the file browser (supports .xlsx, .xls); for multi-sheet files you can select which sheet to use

 • Upload a CSV file

-• Use pre-loaded R data (if you passed data parameter)
+• Use pre-loaded R data (if you passed the data parameter)

 Data upload interface